 All fee claims are subject to tax and National Insurance deductions in line with HMRC requirements.
 Any fee/expenses that are claimed are paid directly into a building society or bank account on the last working day of the month as detailed on the claim form.
-To receive payment, claim forms must be received by the Academic Quality Support Officer.
-Any claims should be received by the 5th working day to be processed and payment will received on the final working day of the month.
+To receive payment, claim forms must be received by the Academic Quality Officer prior to the last working day of the previous month e.g. to receive payment on the 28th February 2023, claim forms must be received by the 31st January 2023.
 Any claims received after the last working day will roll over into the next claim period and be paid the following month.
 Please note that there may be earlier deadlines in December and July due to Christmas holidays and financial year end.